Student Life and Services

 Students attending classes online or at the Katy campus are not required to have an ID.
 These students can obtain an ID by submitting an online application through JagSync.
 Fill out your information on the form.
 Upload a copy of your State issued ID or Driver’s License.
 You will need to take a photo for your ID and upload to the form.
 Please make sure the photo follows the instructions to ensure acceptance and submit the form upon completion.
 Further questions or correspondence can be addressed by emailing PawPass@uhv.edu.

-UHV Counseling, Health & Wellness (UCC) offers a broad range of student-focused, short-term, episodic services, including counseling, assessment, consultation, and outreach.
-UCC also houses the VIP Program and Jags for Life, which are focused on reducing interpersonal violence on campus and preventing suicide, respectively.
+UHV Counseling Center offers a broad range of student-focused, short-term, episodic services, including counseling, assessment, consultation, and outreach.
+The Counseling Center also houses the VIP Program and Jags for Life, which are focused on reducing interpersonal violence on campus and preventing suicide, respectively.
 Our mission is to work to empower college students to be capable adults responsible for their own well-being, to maturely choose how, when, and even if to address behaviors that may negatively impact their academic performance and quality of life.
 Our services are designed to support students as they adjust to challenges and transitions as well as to help faculty, administration, and staff function more effectively in their work with all UHV students.
 Through our endeavors, we support the educational mission of UHV and facilitate mutual respect and understanding among people of diverse backgrounds.

 Currently enrolled UHV students in the Victoria-area can access counseling services on the Victoria campus.
-UHV students located in the Houston-area can access Counseling, Health & Wellness services through the UT Health Science Center.
-Please see the Counseling, Health & Wellness website (http://www.uhv.edu/counseling/) to make an appointment and learn more.
+UHV students located in the Houston-area can access counseling services through the UT Health Science Center.
+Please see the Counseling Center website (https://www.uhv.edu/counseling/) to make an appointment and learn more.

 A Student Center is located at Jaguar Hall.
 Students can enjoy comfortable seating, vending machines, a game area, ping pong, pool, and large screen televisions.
 Table games and DVDs may be checked out at the Front Desk.
 Outdoor seating areas are also available for students’ enjoyment.
 A large dining area is available with a variety of food offerings.